thimc/rsh/README.md

 * only built-ins are `cd`, `path` and `exit`
 * nothing else

-It is very much work in progress so missing functions and random panics are normal, and are to be expected.
-It is _not_ ready daily use just yet.
+It is very much work in progress so random panics are expected.
+It is _not_ ready for daily use just yet.

 Grammar is roughly: